ENCCS/practical-machine-learning/content/04-data-preparation-for-ML.md

 Instead of using the IQR method, the upper and lower thresholds for detecting outliers can also be calculated with the mean-std deviation approach.

-In this exercise, you will
+In this exercise (code examples are availalbe in the [Jupyter Notebook](./jupyter-notebooks/4-Data-Preprocessing.ipynb)), you will
 - Compute the ``mean`` and ``std`` of the ``body_mass_g`` feature.
 - Calculate the upper and lower limits for outlier detection using the formulas.
 	:::{math}